 Orchard Grove Primary School is proud to call itself a sustainable school.
 The school has embraced many sustainability programs that have become an integral part of the school.
-The Junior School Council and the Green Team play a major role in running the programs.
+The Sustainability Captains and the Green Team play a major role in running the programs.

-Smart Food Tuesday encourages children to have a rubbish free, healthy lunch every Tuesday.
+Smart Food Tuesday encourages children to have a rubbish free lunch every Tuesday.
 This also has a run on effect to other days of the week.
-Green Team members record results on a tally sheet.
-Children are rewarded for their efforts by participating in the Smart Food Raffle, where the winner receives a reusable bag full of rewards with a sustainable theme, at Friday Assembly.
+Green Team members record results on a tally spreadsheet.
+Children are rewarded for their efforts by participating in the Smart Food Raffle, where the winner receives a reward at Friday Assembly.
 Classes compete to be the Smart Food class of the week and this class gets to keep the Golden Lunchbox Award in their room.

 We are so lucky that our school is located adjacent to such a wonderful natural reserve, ‘Wurundjeri Walk’.
 The children have the opportunity to observe lots of fauna and flora.
 In Spring, native ducks from the wetlands are regular visitors to our school.